 SALT LAKE CITY (ABC4) – Happy Thursday, Utah!

-Stay ahead of the inclement weather with Utah’s Most Accurate Forecast on-air and online!
+Always stay one step ahead of the weather with Utah’s most accurate forecast both on-air and online!
 We are There4You!